ItzCopiouz/ESP-SMS/README.md

 1. An ESP32-CAM wakes from deep sleep, connects to WiFi, captures a JPEG, and posts it to the backend.
 2. The FastAPI service saves the image and creates a queued job in SQLite.
-3. A background worker claims queued jobs, sends images to OpenAI Vision, and stores the response.
+3. A background worker claims queued jobs, sends images to responses api, and stores the response.
 4. Pushover sends the analysis result to a phone.
 Device heartbeat telemetry is also stored and can trigger low-battery alerts.